m1g0r/devops-challenge/README.md

 ### Infrastructure Core components:
 #### AWS ECS
 As we are going to make our environment secure, scalable, and high available, we’ve chosen ​ AWS Elastic Container Service​ (ECS) as a docker orchestration system.
-The ECS cluster should be built on the basis of an autoscaling group that will allow a flexible response (horizontal scale EC2 in cluster) to loads during peaks and save resources when the load is small.
+The ECS cluster should be built on the basis of an autoscaling group that will allow a flexible response (horizontal scale wordpress service and EC2 instances in the cluster) to loads during peaks and save resources when the load is small.
+Also, in this case, our site will be hosted in multiple instances on multiple servers that are hosted in different availability zones.
+This approach minimizes the risk of our service becoming inaccessible to our castomers.
 ##### Benefits:
 - Easy scalability and infrastructure management
 - AWS Fargate support (a serverless compute engine for containers)
 - AWS Elastic Load Balancing support

 #### MySQL Databases
 As a relational database for WordPress, I recommend to usage ​ Amazon Aurora​ .
 It is a MySQL-compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
+If you use a replica, we guarantee stable access to our service to the database.
+In case of unavailability of the main server, the replica automatically takes over the responsibilities of the master and we do not lose information and continue to serve our users.
+It is also possible to make our service more accessible at high loads by using a replica reader.
+Out of the box, WordPress does not have such functionality, but after [installing the plugin and additional settings](https://pantheon.io/docs/hyperdb), everything should work.
+In this example, the replicas are automatically scaled as the load on CPU is increased (replica_scale_cpu = 80).
 ##### Benefits:
 - Automated Backups
 - Offers managed updates